mrismanaziz/Reforestation/README.md

-## My dentist is the best, he even has a little plaque!
+## When does a joke become a dad joke?
+When it becomes apparent.